MickB74/ESGREPORTAIAGENT/README.md

 # ESG Report Finder Agent 🌿

-A powerful, agentic AI tool designed to streamline the discovery, management, and analysis of corporate ESG (Environmental, Social, and Governance) resources.
+A powerful AI tool designed to streamline the discovery, management, and analysis of corporate ESG (Environmental, Social, and Governance) resources.

 ## 🌟 Features

 ### 1. 🔍 Search & Analyze
-- **Intelligent Discovery**: Uses a multi-stage search strategy (Direct Map -> Google/DDG Search -> Official Site Crawl) to find the most accurate resources.
-- **Deep Scan**: Uses advanced browser automation (Playwright) to find hidden PDFs on verified sites.
+- **Intelligent Discovery**: Automatically finds official ESG/Sustainability websites for S&P 500 companies
+- **Direct URL Scanning**: Scan any ESG website URL directly to find PDF reports
-- **Save All**: Batch save all discovered reports to your database in one click.
+- **Batch Save**: Save all discovered reports to your database in one click
-- **Smart Auto-fill**: Automatically detects stock symbols and matches "Disney" to "The Walt Disney Company".
+- **Smart Matching**: Fuzzy search matches variations like "Citi" to "Citigroup Inc."
+- **Editable Hub URLs**: Correct or update verified ESG website URLs directly in the app

 ### 2. 📂 User Saved Links
-- **Cloud Database**: All links are saved to a secure MongoDB Atlas cloud database.
+- **Cloud Database**: All links are saved to a secure MongoDB Atlas cloud database
+- **Smart Filtering**: Automatically shows saved links for the company you're viewing
-- **Edit & Delete**: Directly edit link labels, notes, or delete obsolete entries from the table.
+- **Edit & Delete**: Directly edit link labels, notes, or delete obsolete entries from the table
+- **Export Options**:
-- **Export**: Download your curated list as a CSV file.
+  - Download as CSV for spreadsheet analysis
+  - **Download as ZIP** with all PDF content + verified ESG hub URLs for NotebookLM import

-### 3. ⚙️ Verified Data Manager
+### 3. ✅ Verified ESG Sites
-- **S&P 500 Index**: Access a verified database of ~500 customized ESG website links.
+- **S&P 500 Database**: Access a verified database of ~500 company ESG website links
-- **Editable Database**: Add new companies or update existing ones directly in the app.
+- **Full CRUD**: Add, edit, or delete companies directly in the app
-- **Cloud Synced**: Changes to the company list are instantly available to all users (powered by MongoDB).
+- **Cloud Synced**: Changes are instantly saved to MongoDB Atlas

 ## 🛠️ Installation